Nor'easter to bring heavy rain and snow to U.S. East

 On Sunday night, the inland side of the weather system will see an influx of cold air, as falling rain morphs into heavy snow that will blanket western parts of New York state and Pennsylvania, as well as West Virginia, he said.

-Higher elevations could see up to 12 inches (30 cm) of snow, the Weather Service said.
+Higher elevations could see up to 12 inches of snow, the Weather Service said.

 That could lead to downed branches and even trees.
 As a result, forecasters expect broken power lines and widespread outages in some areas.